rlite/rlite/README.md

 * dif-policy-param-mod: Modify a policy parameter for a DIF running in the system

-To show all the available command and the corresponding usage, use
+To show the available commands and the corresponding usage, run

     $ rlite-ctl -h